The knee joint is a type of joint. The knee is an ideal lever and hinge mechanism. Changes in the knee joint

 • nerve endings and a network of blood vessels: revitalize the knee, making it sensitive to various influences;

-The knee consists of three bones - the femur and the tibia, or simply the tibia, the bones are covered from above by the patella, which protects the joint.
+The knee consists of three bones - the femur and tibia, or simply the tibia, the bones are covered from above by the patella, which protects the joint.
 The knee joint connects these bones and provides them with mobility, performing the main functions of the knee - flexion and extension.

 Integral parts of the joint are the patella and several synovial bags located in different parts of the joint - they are filled with fluid and facilitate the movement of the muscles and tendons attached to them.